Acre

-Traditionally, in the Middle Ages, an acre was conceived of as the area of land that could be ploughed by one man using a team of 8 oxen in one day.

-The acre is still a statutory measure in the United States.
-Both the international acre and the US survey acre are in use, but they differ by only four parts per million (see below).
+Traditionally, in the Middle Ages, an acre was conceived of as the area of land that could be ploughed by one man using a team of eight oxen in one day.
+The acre is still a statutory measure in the United States, where both the international acre and the US survey acre are in use, but they differ by only four parts per million.
 The most common use of the acre is to measure tracts of land.

-The acre is commonly used in a number of current and former British Commonwealth countries by custom only.
-In a few, it continues as a statute measure, although since 2010 not in the UK itself, and not since decades ago in Australia, New Zealand and South Africa.
-In many of those where it is not a statute measure, it is still lawful to "use for trade" if given as supplementary information and is not used for land registration.
+The acre is used in many existing and former Commonwealth of Nations countries by custom.
+In a few, it continues as a statute measure, although not since 2010 in the UK, and not for decades in Australia, New Zealand, and South Africa.
+In many places where the acre is no longer a statute measure, it is still lawful to use as supplementary information next to the statutory hectare measurement.

 Description

 One acre equals 1/640 (0.0015625) square mile, 4,840 square yards, 43,560 square feet, or about 4047 m2 (see below).
 While all modern variants of the acre contain 4,840 square yards, there are alternative definitions of a yard, so the exact size of an acre depends upon the particular yard on which it is based.
-Originally, an acre was understood as a selion of land sized at forty perches (660 ft, or 1 furlong) long and four perches (66 ft) wide; this may have also been understood as an approximation of the amount of land a yoke of oxen could plough in one day (a furlong being "a furrow long").
+Originally, an acre was understood as a strip of land sized at forty perches (660 ft, or 1 furlong) long and four perches (66 ft) wide; this may have also been understood as an approximation of the amount of land a yoke of oxen could plough in one day (a furlong being "a furrow long").
 A square enclosing one acre is approximately 69.57 yards, or 208 feet 9 inches (208.71 ft), on a side.
 As a unit of measure, an acre has no prescribed shape; any area of 43,560 square feet is an acre.